mkiszka/jirareporter/README.md

 ## Settings

 1. Install plug-in in [ < TeamCity Data Directory >/plugins](http://confluence.jetbrains.com/display/TCD7/TeamCity+Data+Directory) and restart TeamCity server;
 2. Add Build Step JIRA Reporter to your configuration.
    ** Important!** In order to create an account Build Step must be the last step in hierarchy;

 3. Plug-in parameters:

 ![pluginParams](https://github.com/allknower/jirareporter/blob/master/params.png)

-**Get issue from:**
+~~**Get issue from:**~~

-Field, determining the method of getting id issue:
+~~Field, determining the method of getting id issue:~~

-_JIRA Reporter_ - connected id of the issue is indicated in the plug-in settings;
+~~_JIRA Reporter_ - connected id of the issue is indicated in the plug-in settings;~~

-_VCS Comment_ - issue id is taken from vcs commit, for that it’s needed to set up integration of TeamCity, Administration -> Issue Tracker -> Create new connection.
+~~_VCS Comment_ - issue id is taken from vcs commit,~~

+Identifiers are collected from the related issues of all builds until the last successful one.
+To do this, you need to configure TeamCity integration with your task tracker (Administration -> Problem Tracking -> Create a new connection).

 Example: